victinifan360/Otakuru-Public-Licenses/README.md

 Repository on the different "Otakuru public licenses" that you can use in your projects, no matter what they are.
 Based on Creative Commons.
 You can use them in:
-1. Personal and commercial proyects.
+1. Personal and commercial proyects (regardless of the chosen level).
 2. Software.
 3. Art.
 4. 3D models.